 At The Open Door, we encourage believers to continue to grow in truth.
 We challenge people with the truth so we may be free; free from the clutches of sin, and free from lies, fears, and bondage that would keep us from fully experiencing life.

-Jesus was asked the same question by Pilate.
-Jesus didn’t answer Pilate, but had already revealed the answer for His disciples.
+Pilate asked Jesus the same question.
+Jesus didn’t answer Pilate but had already revealed the answer to His disciples.
 God’s Word is truth (John 17:17).